bhavya-arka/dod-copy/replit.md

 - Adding padding to child components causes double-spacing and uneven appearance
 - Components get "squished" when loaded into dashboard containers

+### Full-Screen Views (cargo_split, flights tabs)
+These tabs bypass the container wrapper entirely and render `w-full h-full` to fill the viewport edge-to-edge.
+Other tabs (manifest, schedules, weather, analytics) use the standard container with padding.

 # AI Insights Configuration

 ## AWS Bedrock Setup